All Episodes

 It was holding me back.

-I knew what I wanted to do and I loved it, and I couldn't wait to get out there and start doing it.
+I knew what I wanted to do, and I loved it, and I couldn't wait to get out there and start doing it.

 What about other people who are maybe not as confident in this job market?

-Yeah, but you know, here's the thing.
+Yeah, but you know, here's the thing: it's never guaranteed for anybody except the Kennedys.

-It's never Garrett wasn't guaranteed for me.
+It wasn't guaranteed for me.

-And by the way, um there were a lot of people when I was growing up who never thought I was had a prayer.
+And by the way, there were a lot of people when I was growing up who never thought I was had a prayer, but it didn't stop them.

 Don't get caught up.